• Accessibility

 How much money can I spend?

 Each candidate has a £50 spending limit which can be claimed back with valid receipts and evidence.
-You must submit your budget form by the deadline published, even if you have not spent anything you need to email the Elections team telling us this before the deadline.
+You must submit your budget form by Wednesday 25 March at 12:00, even if you have not spent anything.
 There will a drop-in session in the Upper Engagement Space on the morning of the budget deadline to support candidates with any issues they may have with their budget forms, this information will be communicated during the Campaign Briefing.
+After this deadline has passed, you are not able to produce any more campaign materials, including printing.

 Is there a limit to the amount I can print?

 There is no limit to numbers of materials that can be ordered so long as the £50 budget is being kept.
-We would strongly encourage candidates to consider the sustainability of their campaign and keep printed materials or single use items to a minimum.
+We would strongly encourage candidates to consider the environmental impact of their campaign and keep printed materials or single use items to a minimum.

 Can I put up posters/stickers in non-UWE locations that lots of students go to?